 The joy of Basant Bahar

 Mawlidu n Nabiyyi (Arabic with literal translation Birth of the Prophet) or Eid e Milad un Nabi as is commonly called in Urdu in the subcontinent is the festival celebrated to commemorate the birth of The Holy Prophet Muhammad (Peace Be Upon Him).
-It falls in the third month of the Islamic Calendar, Rabi ul Awwal and in a way gets associated with the start of the season of Spring.
-In both the events, the birth of the Prophet and the onset of Spring, the festival particularly carries this mood of glee, joy and is celebrated with fervour amongst the Muslims in the various regions of the world.
+Falling in the third month of the Islamic Calendar, Rabi ul Awwal, the festival particularly carries this mood of glee, joy and is celebrated with fervour amongst the Muslims in the various regions of the world.

 Dear reader, of all the celebrations of the said event in the past and the way its preparations get underway at present, the one that inspired this post takes us back to a village in erstwhile East Punjab in the days of pre-partition India.
 It takes us back to a book “Kheil Tamashaa” by Ashfaq Ahmed.
 The book scantily written in the style of a factional (fact + fiction) autobiography craftily revolves around the main character, Master Baali (Baali Bhai), a Shehnai Nawaz (clarionet player) by profession and taken as a spiritual teacher, a ‘guru’ by Ashfaq Ahmed.